A break from education and an inspirational LSBU lecturer encouraged Elton Reami to resume his studies

 At school I enjoyed physics and maths but found them difficult.

 I took a break from education after school, and then spent two years preparing for university—one year getting my English and Maths GCSEs, and one year doing an access to higher education course.
 During that time I realised that maths wasn’t so hard for me anymore.

 Having discovered I was more than capable of learning, I decided electrical engineering would be a rewarding subject to study.
-I also recognised that tech is always going to be in demand, the world will always need engineers, and with this degree I would be able to work anywhere in the world.
+I also recognised that tech is always going to be in demand, the world will always need engineers, and with this degree I would be able to work in a variety of places and sectors.

 I already lived in London and wanted to stay.
 There’s such a diversity of students in the city, plus all the industry networks.
 The Southwark area is particularly vibrant, with lots happening.